isralduke/thatbook/18-job.md

 #### Abandonment by God and Man

 > <a name="16:6">16:6</a> “But if I speak, my pain is not assuaged,
 > and if I refrain from speaking
-> —how much of it goes away?
+> — how much of it goes away?
 > <a name="16:7">16:7</a> Surely now he has worn me out,
 > you have devastated my entire household.
 > <a name="16:8">16:8</a> You have seized me,